djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-15-helpful-links-and-info.markdown

 {% endhighlight %}

 ### Remove background from image
-I used this link <https://www.remove.bg/> to remove the image's background.
+I used <https://www.remove.bg/> to remove the image's background.

 ### Remove metadata from image
 To remove metadata from the image, I did the following: